Are your child's feet stinky?

 Noticing some skin concerns?

-If your shoes and socks are wet and you wear them on a regular basis, this is an environment that can harbor microorganisms such as fungus and yeasts.
+If your child's shoes and socks are wet and they wear them on a regular basis, this is an environment that can harbor microorganisms such as fungus and yeasts.
 These microorganisms are the cause of fungal toenails.
 The same fungus that can cause athlete’s foot affects the toenails.
-The fungal infection resolves on the skin much more quickly than on the nail, because the skin turnover is so much more frequent than that of nails.
+The fungal infection resolves on the skin much more quickly than on the nail, because the skin turnover is so much more frequent than that of the nails.
 A new layer of skin is exposed in approximately 2 weeks, where toenails grow (at best) 1mm per month.
 That means that it take nearly an entire year for a fungal nail to grow out and throughout that time, reinfection is very difficult to avoid.

 Treating your child's shoes therefore needs to be on your list as well.
 Reducing the load of fungus and yeasts in shoes helps to reduce transmission back onto skin and nails and socks that have been washed since the last time wearing the shoes.
 Antimicrobial sprays are available that help with this.
 Some people use Lysol, but I find this to be pretty harsh on skin and since your child's feet will be in the shoes, I recommend against it’s use.
 Instead, a silver based antimicrobial spray should be used.
 An added bonus here, is that because it decreases the bacterial load in the shoes, it decreased bacterial metabolism and therefore reduces the smell in shoes as well!